-First in a two-quarter series course of oral radiology.
-Focuses on radiation physics, biology, and protection of the patient when radiographs are taken, recognition of anatomical landmark, evidence of pathology, and abnormalities.
-Prerequisite: enrollment in the CBC Dental Hygiene program and concurrent enrollment in DHYG 304.
+This course accompanies DHYG 304 and is the first in a two-quarter series that focuses on radiation physics, biology, protection of the patient when radiographs are taken, recognition of anatomical landmarks, evidence of pathology, and abnormalities.
+Prerequisite: Concurrent enrollment in DHYG 304.
+Students must apply and be accepted into the CBC Dental Hygiene program prior to enrolling.

-Oral Radiology | Lab • 1.0 Credit
+Oral Radiology I Lab • 1.0 Credit

-First in a two-quarter series course of oral radiology labs.
-Application of patient protection, radiographic film placement, and proper exposure and developing techniques.
-Identification of oral structures identifiable in exposed radiographs.
-Prerequisite: enrollment in the CBC Dental Hygiene program and concurrent enrollment in DHYG 303.
+This course accompanies DHYG 303 and is the first in a two-quarter series and provides students the opportunity to apply principles of patient protection, radiographic film placement, and proper exposure and developing techniques.
+Students will identify oral structures in radiographs. \$11.40 lab fee.
+Prerequisite: Concurrent enrollment in DHYG 303.
+Students must apply and be accepted into the CBC Dental Hygiene program prior to enrolling.